DRDoS Attack

 Reflected DDoS attack.

-target and sends requests to a third-party server.
+In a DRDoS attack, a hacker spoofs the target's IP address and sends requests to a third-party server.
 The third-party server then

-increase in traffic.
+sends its response to the target's IP address, which can significantly increase traffic.
 This can overwhelm the target's resources and make it

 difficult to trace back to the original attacker.

-Some examples of services that can be used in a DrDoS
+DNS servers, NTP servers (using the monlist command), and Memcached servers are some examples of services that can be used in a DrDoS attack.

 Some potential consequences of a DrDoS attack include: